socialvibe/truex-ads-docs/bluescript-reference.md

 videoCompleted | Triggered when the video has completed playback. videoLooped | Triggered when the video has automatically restarted playback.

-#### Behavior Actions
+### Behavior Actions

 This section details the **Behavior Actions** that are available to any BlueScript element.
-Actions are invoked when Events occur.
+Actions are invoked when Events occur, or when a BlueScript function is invoked.

 ##### (1) - `allDoneButtonPushed`